in Brunswick, ME

 At the second appointment, the new crown is inspected for proper fit and tooth color.
 The temporary crown is then removed and the new one is cemented onto the tooth.

-Is the Dental Crown Procedure Painful?
+Does The Dental Crown Procedure Hurt?

 When Dr. Oshetski is preparing your tooth for the crown, removing some of the healthy teeth on all sides and on the top, the tooth being restored is numbed with a local anesthetic.
 This keeps you from feeling anything.
 That tooth, which will be covered with a temporary crown while we await the fabrication of your permanent crown, may have some sensitivity to hot and cold, and the gums around it may be a little sore.
 Any discomfort is easy to manage with over-the-counter pain medication.